rami4real/Projet_D3.js/README.md

 - D3.js for data visualization
 - Leaflet for mapping

+## Integration of Two APIs

+This project utilizes two distinct APIs to gather necessary data and create visualizations:

+Countries API: To gather information about countries such as names, capitals, currencies, regions, etc., we utilized the RESTful countries API https://restcountries.com/v3.1/all?fields=name,capital,currencies,capitalInfo,region.
+This API provides detailed data about countries from which we extract the required information for visualization.
+Exchange Rate API: In order to obtain currency exchange rates against USD, EUR, and GBP, we utilized the FastForex exchange rate API https://api.fastforex.io/fetch-multi.
+This API allows us to quickly and easily fetch current exchange rates for the selected currencies.
+By combining data provided by these two APIs, we can create information-rich visualizations such as the interactive map of capitals, detailed information about selected countries, summary of currency distribution in the form of a pie chart, and distribution of countries by region in the histogram.

+The use of these two APIs enriches the visualizations by providing accurate and up-to-date data about countries and exchange rates, enabling users to explore and understand global trends in currencies and geography.

 ## Installation

 To install and run the project locally, use the following steps: